-B. Memorandum and Articles of Association
+Memorandum and Articles of Association

 We describe below the material provisions of our memorandum of association and bye-laws, certain provisions of Bermuda law relating to our organization and operation, and some of the terms of our share rights based on provisions of our memorandum of association, our bye-laws, applicable Bermuda law and certain agreements relating to our shares.
 Although we believe that we have summarized the material terms of our memorandum of association and bye-laws, Bermuda legal requirements and our share capital, this summary is not complete and is qualified in its entirety by reference to our memorandum of association, our bye-laws and applicable Bermuda law.
-All references to our bye-laws herein, unless otherwise noted, are to our further amended bye-laws, which were approved by our shareholders on June 2, 2021 and further amended by our shareholders on June 29, 2023.
+All references to our bye-laws herein, unless otherwise noted, are to our amended and restated bye-laws, which were approved by our shareholders on June 10, 2021 and amended on June 29, 2023.